MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ---
-title: "Business unit data separation and role-based access control (preview)"
+title: "Business unit support (preview)"
 description: "Learn how to use business units in Customer Insights to separate data." ms.date: 05/05/2023 ms.reviewer: mhart